evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 ![Run our first test](/image/blog/2015-04-04-testing-activity-in-android-studio-tutorial-part-2/0400_run_test.png)

-If you do not see the test configuration please refer to the [previous part of tutorial](/blog/testing-activity-in-android-studio-tutorial-part-1/) and create it.
+If there is no test configuration please refer to the [previous part of tutorial](/blog/testing-activity-in-android-studio-tutorial-part-1/) and create it.

 ## 5. Check test results